 demolition charges throughout the Main Camp area, and hit a hangar S of the seaplane

 ramp; 4 floatplanes and 1 biplane are shot down.
-Enemy aircraft bomb the Adak Airfield without inflicting damage.
+Enemy aircraft bomb Adak Airfield without inflicting damage.

 SOUTHWEST PACIFIC AREA (SWPA, Fifth Air Force): In the Owen Stanley Range A-20s bomb and strafe Japanese campsites around Myola and hit several